 I am pleased to be able to offer reduced fees to people on a low household income (daytime only).
 Message me for more information.

 Duration of sessions.

-Sessions last the ‘therapeutic hour’ … 50 minutes to you and me.
+Sessions last the ‘therapeutic hour’ of 50 minutes.

 I never attempt to predict how many sessions will be required before a preliminary consultation.
 There’s just no way of knowing.
 Further, there is never any obligation for you to commit to a fixed number of sessions, ever.